 When you hold down the ALT key, the registration point stays stationary when you skew or scale the object.
 For example, if you scale by pressing ALT and then dragging a corner handle, this action scales from the registration point.
 If you leave the registration point in the center, pressing ALT when you drag scales the object from the center.

 When you scale, skew, or rotate a shape, the object's stroke or fill may not transform with it.

 To control the way a stroke, pattern, or image fill changes

 On the Edit menu, point to Options, and then do one or both of the following:

-Click General, and then, in the General panel, under General, select or clear the Transform image fill check box.
+Click General, and then, on the General panel, under General, select or clear the Transform image fill check box.

-Click Stroke, and then, in the Stroke panel, under Stroke, select or clear the Scale stroke width check box.
+Click Stroke, and then, on the Stroke panel, under Stroke, select or clear the Scale stroke width check box.

 Turning off handles